oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 - [Docker Compose](https://docs.docker.com/compose/install/)

-## A JHipster Spring Boot Application with Elasticsearch
+## A JHipster Spring Boot Application with Spring Data Elasticsearch

 JHipster provides the Elasticsearch option to add search capabilities on top of your database.
 The integration is based on Spring Data Elasticsearch repositories, so let's generate a Blog application to explore what the generator provides.
 The sample Blog application built in this tutorial is based on the JHipster sample [reactive-ms.jdl](https://github.com/jhipster/jdl-samples/blob/main/reactive-ms.jdl), with some minor tweaks: